How to check MPPEB Vyapam Patwari Results 2017

-The MPPEB Vyapam Patwari Results 2017 have been declared and here are the steps to check it.
+The MPPEB Vyapam Patwari Results 2017 has been declared and here are the steps to check it.
 The results are available on the official website.

 How to check MPPEB Vyapam Patwari Results 2017: